Some spectral guests make themselves known…

 Appears to be — according to many personal experiences.
 Also, Hotel Adolphus has been a favorite place to investigate by both amateur and professional Ghost Hunter groups.
 Some evidence has been gathered, for instance:

 http://www.ghostsonfilm.com — Faint apparitions of heads have been caught on camera, during receptions by this amateur ghost hunter photographer.

 Dallas, Texas 75202

-Hotel Adolphus can be found on Commerce Street, between N. Griffith St, and N. Ervay St. which is a one way street, running north.
+Hotel Adolphus can be found on Commerce Street, between N. Griffith St, and N. Ervay Street which is a one way street, running north.
 Both these cross streets run into the 386 Freeway.
-Commerce St. runs west/east between two freeways, 429A to 284A.
+Commerce Street runs west/east between two freeways, 429A to 284A.
 Hotel Adolphus is 2 blocks south of Renaissance Tower.